-Julian Stanczak (American, b.
-November 5, 1928) was an American painter and printmaker.
-He was born in Borownica, Poland.
+Julian Stanczak was an American painter and printmaker.
+He was born on November 5, 1928 in Borownica, Poland.
 When World War II broke out, he was sent to a concentration camp in Perm, Siberia.
 Stanczak had been right-handed before he lost the use of his right arm for good at the camp.
-In 1942, after successfully escaping from the camp, Stanczak joined the Polish army-in-exile in Persia but soon deserted from it.
+In 1942, after successfully escaping from the camp, Stanczak joined the Polish army-in-exile in Persia, but soon deserted it.
 After that, the artist spent his time in a Polish refugee camp in Uganda, Africa.
 This was where Stanczak learned to write and paint with his left hand, and where he took his first private art lessons.
 He then went to Borough Polytechnic Institute in London before immigrating to the United States in 1950.
 Four years after his immigration, Stanczak received his BFA from the Cleveland Institute of Art.
 In 1956, Stanczak became a United States citizen.
 It was also in 1956 that he received his MFA from Yale University under the training of Josef Albers (German-born American, 1888–1976) and Conrad Marca Relli (American, 1913–2000).